-Our study further supports descriptions of Bowfin as generalist feeders that consume a variety of fish and invertebrate prey (Scott and Crossman, 1973; Scarnecchia, 1992; Ashley and Rachels, 1998; Murdy and Musick, 2013).
-Opportunistic foraging was reflected in diets of both life stages, as the most abundant invertebrates (Odonate naiads, crayfish, and amphipods) collected in wetland surveys were also the most frequently found items in stomach contents.
-Despite opportunistic foraging and diversity of prey items encountered, Schoener’s overlap index and the PERMANOVA showed that YAO diet items were not significantly different among wetlands.
-Crayfish were found in 65% of YAO Bowfin, similar to Mundahl et al. (1998) that found crayfish to be preferentially consumed in Minnesota.
-YAO Bowfin consumed a diversity of fish (17 species), while YOY Bowfin consumed six species of smaller-bodied or soft-finned fish.
-Individual fish appeared to specialize on certain prey items from a young age, as YOY Bowfin that consumed fish had fewer than five insects and two amphipods in their gut contents.
-Potential bias in our diet study may result from continued digestion or opportunistic feeding in our passive sampling gear (Breen and Ruetz, 2006), most notably two individuals from a single fyke net consumed a combined 25 Yellow Perch.
-Diet plasticity suggests that Bowfin may be able to utilize habitats that are unsuitable for other predatory fishes with more specialized diets.

-Stable isotope and diet analyses from Pensaukee River indicated a shift in diet composition and increase in trophic position with ontogeny.
+Stable isotope analysis from Pensaukee River indicated an increase in trophic position with ontogeny.
 YAO Bowfin generally consumed prey one step higher in trophic position than YOY individuals, likely due to larger gape size and increased metabolic demand.
 YAO Bowfin also consumed a greater diversity of prey, so their niche space was larger than that of younger fish.
 Trophic niche regions for both YOY and YAO Bowfin were larger than those observed in Bowfin collected from Lake Huron-Erie Corridor wetlands in the spring and fall (Nawrocki et al., 2016), although this may be influenced by our smaller sample size.
 Overlap of almost half of the YOY niche region with the YAO niche region indicates that older Bowfin retained some ability to utilize the varied resources on which they relied in early life stages.
 Previous work in the Great Lakes has found larger trophic niches for Bowfin than other native species including Walleye, Northern Pike, Longnose Gar, and Muskellunge (Nawrocki, 2015).
 Diet plasticity at all life stages and generalist consumption at the population scale should allow Bowfin to persist in degraded habitats and possibly provide stability to local food webs.

+Differences in maximum age and estimated growth rates between this study and previous work may be due to bias in age estimation from using different structures (Erickson, 1983; Isermann et al., 2003) and lack of known-age specimens for structure image, growth rate, and age estimate comparisons.
+Lackmann (2022) showed that using otoliths may result in estimates of much older populations Porter (2014) and Koch et al. (2009b) used pectoral fin rays and Davis (2006) used the gular plate to estimate ages.
+Koch et al. (2009b) attempted to use sagittal otoliths but could not produce consistently readable sections.
+In this study, Sagittal and lapillar otoliths were both interpretable structures and had high between reader agreement.
+Sagittal otolith cross-sections require significant preparation time to display interpretable annuli and cannot be used in back-calculating length at age, as they lack a straight transect from core to edge perpendicular to all annuli.
+Lapilli may underestimate age in older individuals relative to sagittae but required less preparation time and provided a useful transect for back-calculating length at age.
+The accuracy of both structures remains unknown without known-age Bowfin to verify structure estimates.

 Bowfin resident to Green Bay grew at similar rates to Bowfin from other systems, despite likely differences in productivity, forage base, and growing season.
-For example, Bowfin from the Upper Mississippi River experienced similar growth through their first six years, but Upper Mississippi River Bowfin reached greater observed lengths and theoretical maximum length (Koch et al., 2009a).
-Bowfin captured in the waters of Virginia also reached a greater maximum length, though both studies had small sample sizes of fish older than age-6.
+For example, based on sex specific von Bertalanffy equations, male Bowfin from the Upper Mississippi River would be approximately 313 mm at age 2 compared with the estimated 350 mm age 2 bowfin, while females in the same system would be 400 mm at age 3 compared to the green bay estimate of 474 mm; however, Bowfin in the Upper Mississippi River did reach greater observed lengths (Koch et al., 2009a).
+Bowfin captured in the waters of Virginia were also observed with a greater maximum length, though both studies had small sample sizes of fish estimated to be older than age-6.
 First year growth of Bowfin in Louisiana (Davis 2006) was greater than that exhibited in Green Bay, but Green Bay fish grew faster in the ensuing three years.
 Bowfin collected in Lake Lindsay Grace, a small inland lake in Georgia, were shorter lived than other populations, but their growth to age-5 appears similar to Green Bay (Porter et al., 2014).
 Additionally, weight coefficient (β) for Green Bay Bowfin was similar to those from Michigan (β = 2.960; Schneider et al., 2000), indicating similar consumption efficiency across lengths and regions.